snowy peaks on Berliner Höhenweg

 Show more

-The Berliner Höhenweg isn’t located in the German capital as the name would suggest, but in the Zillertal Alps, as it is also known as Zillertaler Runde.
+The Berliner Höhenweg isn’t located in the German capital as the name would suggest, but in the Zillertal Alps, known also as the Zillertaler Runde.
 It’s a challenging hike of 85 kilometers through high alpine terrain.
 However, the effort of conquering the 6,600 meters is rewarded with spectacular views of green valleys, snow-covered peaks, and stops at rustic mountain huts.
-A particular highlight is the listed Berliner Hütte, with its wood-paneled walls and magnificent chandeliers.

 Merle profile picture